HaraPay/HaraPay/README.md

 - **Crypto-to-Bank Conversion**
 - **Secure PIN-based Authentication**
 - **SMS Confirmation for Transactions**

-#### Future Innovations
-Crypto Debit Cards: Enable users to spend crypto directly from their HaraPay wallets.
-Virtual Debit Cards: Provide a virtual card for online transactions.

 #### Impact and Scalability
 HaraPay aims to revolutionize financial services in Africa and Beyond, providing financial inclusion for millions of unbanked individuals and empowering local businesses, thereby contributing to economic growth.